 This free ebook was written by Jacob Shriar, director of customer happiness at Officevibe.
 Shriar aims to give HR managers a manual for measuring employee engagement using emotional metrics.

 Throughout the ebook, the text is broken up by pull quotes, calling attention to important points.
 The layout avoids monotony by inserting relevant photos.
+You can also check our article to understand further how to design layouts for your visuals.

 Curiosity Got the Cat Promoted by Interana